PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

    It will reboot and update automatically.
 3. Wait until the WiFi re-appears and re-connect.

-Note: if the file has been removed from the SD card, the camera has successfully been updated.
+If the camera has been updated successfully, the file will be removed from the SD card automatically.

 #### Update Gimbal